TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 - groupBy is `#input.userId`
 - value is `#input.location`

-then the value of output variable is the previous location for current user.
-If this is the first appearance of this user, **current** location will be returned.
+then the value of the output variable is the previous location for the current user.
+If this is the first appearance of this user, the **current** location will be returned.

 ## Delay